 Cream Cheese Layer:

-Mix icing sugar, cream cheese, butter and 1 tsp. of vanilla together and once cool, beat in strawberries that have been drained.
+- Mix icing sugar, cream cheese, butter and 1 teaspoon of vanilla together and once cool, beat in strawberries that have been drained.
 Fold in toffee bits.